 The U.S. Department of State concluded an administrative settlement with Esterline Technologies Corporation of Bellevue, Washington, to resolve alleged violations of the Arms Export Controls Act (AECA) (22 USC 2778) and the International Trade Regulations (ITAR TASS ) (22 CFR Parts 120-130).
 Esterline agreed to enter into a consent agreement with the Department under ITAR Section 128.11.

-How to become ITAR Certified and ITAR Compliance Tips
+How to Get ITAR Certification and ITAR Compliance Tips

-When considering how to get ITAR certification, the ITAR compliance process requires that companies must be first registered with the State Department’s DDTC.
-Businesses must then certify that they are in compliance with ITAR certification regulations, export administration compliance requirements and certification laws.
+When considering how to get ITAR certified, the ITAR compliance certification process requires that companies must be first registered with the State Department’s DDTC.
+Businesses must then certify that they are in compliance with ITAR regulations, export administration compliance requirements and certification laws.

 Tip: If you are prime government contractor involved with export or import of goods, not only must your business be ITAR compliant but you also are responsible for making sure that your subcontractors and third parties also meet the legal requirements.